How the Georgia

-We run for hundreds of fallen heroes so some markers may have multiple names.
+There will be a pre-staked Hero Marker every mile covering the 100 plus mile route.
+We run for over 400 heroes so some markers may have multiple names.
 The marker will have a date and time that the runners will arrive.
-The timing is very specific and will be listed by marker at specific intervals.
+The timing is very specific and will be listed by mile at specific intervals.

 A small core team of athletes running 8-9 minute miles will arrive at the designated time (or as close as possible).
-When runners arrive at the hero marker they will be carrying four flags, American, State, Honor and Remember and Sacrifice Flags as well as the hero's info and small flag sets.
+When runners arrive at the hero marker they will be carrying four full size flags as well as small sets of American and Honor and Remember flags.
+American, Colorado State, Honor and Remember and Sacrifice Flags.

-Runners will take turns carrying and placing the flags.
-After salute the runners will pay respects to waiting immediate family members if present with hugs.
+Runners will take turns carrying and placing the small flag sets.
+After salute the runners will pay respects to waiting immediate family members if present with a hug & small flags.

+Retrieve run flags from those holding and then begin next mile.
 This will be accomplished in 90 seconds or less.
 There will be no hesitation, other families are waiting ahead.
-Each mile is specifically accounted for, 10 minutes apart.
+Each segment is specifically accounted for, 10 minutes apart.
+Families can fellowship before and after runners arrive at that Hero Marker.

 Runners approach Hero Marker.